mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 from *listMoves* in the suggested order (stronger moves first) is **not** necessary for alpha-beta pruning to occur.
 Alpha-beta pruning
 will very likely happen even if you return the moves in no particular order.
-It is simply that by returning the moves in this manner, that more pruning is likely to occur (the more nodes / sub-trees are pruned, the better the space requirements and the running time of the algorithm).
+It is simply that by returning the moves in this manner, you maximize the number of pruning incidents that are likely to occur (the more nodes / sub-trees are pruned, the better the space requirements and the running time of the algorithm).

 An obvious caveat is that there is a trade-off involved in this, and so the client programmer wouldn't